TOAST-DOCS/Compute-Instance/en/terraform-guide.md

 ## Third Party User Guide > Terraform User Guide
-This document describes how to use TOAST with Terraform.
+This document describes how to use NHN Cloud with Terraform.

 ## Terraform
  Terraform is an open-source tool to easily build and safely change infrastructure, and also to efficiently manage infrastructure configuration.
 Find out the main features of Terraform as follows: